Selwyn-Mackenzie Shale Basins

 A previously poorly understood area of the northern Mackenzie Mountains was mapped to improve understanding of its geological history and potential to host economic deposits of metals.
-Mapping focussed on shale-dominated strata deposited in paleo-basins of Lower Paleozoic and Middle Paleozoic age (roughly 540 to 350 million years old).
+Mapping focussed on shale-dominated strata deposited in paleo-basins of Lower Paleozoic age (the Misty Creek Embayment of the Selwyn Basin) and Middle Paleozoic age (a post-Selwyn basin).

 The area is prospective for zinc-lead deposits of the same type as the world-class Howard’s Pass deposit to the south.
 It is also prospective for Carlin-type gold, a class of deposit discovered for the first time in Canada 60 km southwest of the project area (Rackla trend).
 Moreeover, the geological history of the area is relevant to understanding the tectonic development of the northern Canadian Cordillera.
 Despite the economic potential of the area and because of its remoteness, previously published bedrock-geology maps are preliminary and lack detail.
 Improving the map database enables exploration efforts to be better focussed, lessening the risk inherent in exploration activity.